AstaDK/AstaDK/README.md

 ## I'm a Full Stack Web Developer and also enjoy developing Mobile Cross Platform applications.

-- 💻 I worked as a Full Stack Web Developer at [Digitech Solution][website]!
+- 💻 I worked as a Full Stack Web Developer at [VN Digitech Solution][Vndigitech]
-- 💻 Now, I'm a software engineer at [NUS Technology][website]!
+- 💻 Now, I'm a software engineer at [NUS Technology][Nus]
 - 🌱 I enjoy learning about everything. 🤣
 - 👯 I'd want to get experience from other developers.
 - 🥅 2022 Objectives: Be a better developer than last year.
 Learn additional technological skills.